All about Grutas de Calcehtok in Yucatán, Mexico (2025)

 On the longer tours, however, a few bruises or minor scrapes are almost inevitable.
 There are no restrooms available on-site, so it's best to plan accordingly.
 However, at the end of the tour, you’ll at least find a place to wash your hands.

-How do you get to Grutas de Calcehtok from Mérida?
+How to Get to Grutas de Calcehtok from Mérida?

 Travelling by public transport is possible, but not recommended.
 By car, you first drive southwest from Mérida on highway 180.
 The last stretch to the cave is very poorly developed, but there is at least one car park.